-In the shadow of the Freedom Tower and the stunning high-rise apartments for rent in New York, the North Cove Marina, a small-but-beautiful harbor, sits pristinely along the shores of the Hudson River.
+In the shadow of the Freedom Tower, North Cove Marina, a small-but-beautiful harbor, sits pristinely along the shores of the Hudson River.
 When it comes to sailing and sightseeing along the water, this is one of the spots you’ll want to watch, as a good number of yacht companies charter excursions from this cozy dock, and with spring officially here, this is the time you’ll want to get out on the water for a lovely day (or evening) of adventure.

 Beyond that, though, North Cove Marina and the surrounding neighborhood are just great places to explore, so today, we’re going to be taking a look not only at the Marina itself and the sightseeing companies that inhabit it, but the sights and sounds of the broader area, so you can familiarize yourself with this little slice of Manhattan should you decide to venture down there in the near future.

 North Cove Marina is a popular destination for yachts to dock, as you may have already guessed, and this is indeed one of the main attractions you’ll find here.
 When IGY Marinas took control of management for North Cove, they noted that this area is part of the “cornerstone of yachting in New York City,” and that it had a capacity to “host a diversity of vessels.”
 This is reflected in the number of different sailing and tour companies that operate out of the location, like Tribeca Sailing.